PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Carrier** - if the user has reached the Carrier step in the Checkout, then it displays the chosen Carrier in the Shopping Cart item.
 If not "--" is displayed.
 - **Date** - the exact time stamp, when the Cart was created.
 - **Online** - If the customer is online then it displays 'Yes', otherwise it displays 'No'.
-- **Shop** - if multistores are enabled, Prestashop will show the appropriate shop, where Cart was created.
+- **Shop** - if multistores are enabled, it shows shop where the shopping cart was created.
 - **CTA button View and Delete** - if the Cart is abandoned or the Cart has not been converted to the Orded, the CTA button will be displayed only View.
 If the Cart has transformed to Order, there will be also a dropdown in View CTA, with the selection of Delete - in order to delete the Cart from Prestashop database.

 ## The bottom of the Table UI